DanKorkelia/RonSwansonQuotes/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the Apache License 2.0 License.
 See LICENSE for more information.

 ## Contact